Tamara Wilhite is a technical writer, industrial engineer, mother of two, and published sci-fi and horror author.

 Pros of “So You’ve Been Publicly Shamed”

-The book starts with an in depth report on the story of Jonah Lehrer’s made up quotes of Bob Dylan discovered by an aspiring journalist and escalation to one of the earliest demonstrations of personal humiliation and professional devastation via Twitter enabled trolls.
+The book starts with an in-depth report on the story of Jonah Lehrer’s made-up quotes of Bob Dylan discovered by an aspiring journalist.
+It escalated into one of the earliest demonstrations of personal humiliation and professional devastation via Twitter-enabled trolls.

-“So You’ve Been Publicly Shamed” addresses some of the history of public shaming like people being whipped publicly for their crimes as well as the reasons it petered out in the West by 1850.
-He states that public shaming disappeared as we urbanized, but not because we stopped liking it, though later stories from his interview with Max Mosley show we never really gave it up, just shifted to tabloids.
+“So You’ve Been Publicly Shamed” addresses some of the history of public shaming.
+Think the pillory or public whipping.
+He states that public shaming disappeared as we urbanized, not because we stopped liking it.
+Stories from his interview with Max Mosley show we never really gave it up - it just shifted to tabloids.

-Ronson states shaming went away as an official punishment for the most part because once someone was publicly shamed and seemingly forever branded that they were impossible to rehabilitate, and authorities wanted to redeem people, not just punish them.
+Ronson states that shaming went away as an official punishment because once someone was publicly branded, they were impossible to rehabilitate.
+And authorities wanted to redeem people, not just punish them.
 He interviews Judge Ted Poe, famous for giving punishments that shamed the guilty, sometimes for years.
 Then he interviewed some of those who were on the receiving end of the punishment for their perspectives.

 Mr. Ronson’s book addresses perhaps every major social media digital hate mob even from 2012 to his book’s publication.
 It covers Dongle-gate.
 And unlike all the interviews of Adria Richards, Mr. Ronson actually interviews one of the men in the story for his side.
 He interviewed Ms. Richards as well.
 This book is very balanced, whereas many articles about these same cases are infected by the initial bias of the scandals.